Evidence-Based Nutrient Recommendations

 Contents

-“Where do you get your protein” is typically the first question vegans are asked.
-And it’s a bit hard to answer because all plant foods contain protein.
-In other words, vegans get our protein in everything we eat!
+“Where do you get your protein?” is typically the first question vegans are asked.
+It can be hard to answer because almost all plant foods contain protein, so vegans are getting protein from everything they eat.

 Plant foods high in protein: Edamame, Seitan & Soy Meats, Split Peas, Peanuts, Tofu, Tempeh, Lentils, Beans, Chickpeas, Soymilk, Quinoa